paulRbr/paulrbr.github.io/source/blog/2017-02-26-Commo-NGINX-usages.html.markdown

 Whenever you need a condition in your configuration try to define a variable that will solve this condition for you through a `map`. **I recommend to organise all of your conditions in the `maps.d` conf directory where all your `map`s will live.**

-E.g. let say you want to add conditions on requests' origin to differentiate your private from public interactions:
+E.g. let say you want to add some conditions based on your requests' client IP to differentiate your private from public interactions (the IP condition is done by [nginx's geo module](http://nginx.org/en/docs/http/ngx_http_geo_module.html)):

 ~~~ nginx
 geo $geo {